-Project Project Location Project Sponsor Project Description Completion Date access during the summer months at Capitola Beach.
-Alteration of the submerged lands of the sanctuary to operate machinery and move sand to implement the Soquel Creek Lagoon and Enhancement Plan (SCLEP) as permitted by Coastal Development Permit Amendment 3-90-041-A9 Search and Rescue Training Activities Throughout MBNMS Local municipalities and departments of parks and recreation Operation of motorized personal watercraft (as defined at 15 CFR 922.131) outside of established sanctuary MPWC operating zones for the purposes of emergency response proficiency training, area familiarization, and agency-mandated standby (safety patrols) at scheduled aquatic events.
+Project Project Location Project Sponsor Project Description Completion Date Breaching and Diversion of Creeks and Rivers Flowing into the Sanctuary Along shorelines adjacent to the sanctuary Capitola, Monterey County, California State Parks; Santa Example, Implementation of the Soquel Creek Lagoon Management & Enhancement Plan to protect marine/creek resources while simultaneously enhancing beach access during the summer months at Capitola Beach.
+Ongoing earch and Rescue Training trivities Throughout MBNMS Local municipalities and departments of parks and recreation departments of parks and recreation Operation of motorized personal watercraft (as defined at 15 CFR 922.131) outside of established sanctuary MPWC operating zones for the purposes of emergency response proficiency training, area familiarization, and agency-mandated standby (safety patrols) at scheduled aquatic events.
+Ongoing

 Table 6 lists the other federal and non-federal actions that could contribute to cumulative impacts.
 This list was compiled based on the active and pending permits issued by MBNMS, and NOAA staff knowledge of other existing activities occurring in and around the sanctuary.
 The projects listed in Table 6 are generally similar in scope and type to the proposed action.
 These other federal and non-federal actions relate to management and research activities in coastal and offshore environments.
-The projects expected to contribute to cumulative impacts are likely to have similar types of impacts on the resources within the study area, would affect similar resources to those that are affected by the proposed action, or are large enough to have far-reaching effects on a resource.
+The projects expected to contribute to cumulative impacts are likely to have similar types of impacts on the resources within the study area, would affect similar resources to those that are affected by the proposed action, or are large enough to have farreaching effects on a resource.